0

 4.92 from 176 votes

-Stromboli is the ultimate win for both an easy dinner and game day appetizer.
+This easy Stromboli recipe is perfect for busy weeknights, game day spreads, or casual family dinners.
 Golden pizza dough stuffed with layers of cheese and deli meat bakes into a crisp, cheesy roll that’s just begging to be sliced and dipped in sauce.
 It looks impressive, but the process is simple, and my recipe makes sure you nail that pizzeria-style flavor every time.
-Watch my step by step video below so there’s no guessing.
+Watch my step-by-step video below so there’s no guessing.

 DSC02557